u5-03/Slidys/speech_scripts/flutter_ninjas_2025.md

 ## This is the implementation approach!

 That's the basic approach!
-It's simple but very powerful.

 ## Let's see a demo of how it actually works and take a short break

-Let's see a demo of how it actually works and take a short break
+Let's take a short break while watching a demo of how it actually works

 ## Japan Symbol Quiz